renpy/renpy/sphinx/source/config.rst

     If false, :func:`renpy.pause` is always, used by the ``pause`` statement.
     If true, when given a delay, ``pause`` is equivalent to ``with Pause(...)``.

+.. var:: config.pass_controller_events = False

+    If true, pygame-like CONTROLLER events are passed to Displayables event handlers.
+If not, those are consumed by Ren'Py.

+.. var:: config.pass_joystick_events = False

+    If true, pygame-like JOYSTICK events are passed to Displayables event handlers.
+If not, those are consumed by Ren'Py.

 .. var:: config.per_frame_screens = [ ... ]

     This is a list of strings giving the name of screens that are updated